 Although you can accomplish many administrative tasks using cPanel, some tasks are better suited for the command line or a dedicated file management program.
 The following articles demonstrate various ways to access your account using Secure Shell (SSH), FTP, SCP, and more.

 FTP provides a way for you to transfer files to and from your A2 Hosting account.
-This article demonstrates how to set up and use an FTP client.
+This article provides an introduction to FTP and its variants (SFTP, FTPS), as well as links to articles about how to set up FTP accounts and connections.

-SCP is a quick and secure way to transfer files to and from your A2 Hosting account by using the command line.
-Learn how to use SCP here.
+Secure Copy Protocol (SCP) is a quick and secure way to transfer files to and from your A2 Hosting account by using the command line.
+Learn how to use an SCP client in this article.

 For security reasons, one of the first things you should do with a new VPS or dedicated server is disable SSH (Secure Shell) logins for the root account.
 This article shows you how.

-You can use two-factor authentication with SSH to help secure your semi-managed server.
-Learn how in this article.
+You can use two-factor authentication with SSH to help secure your unmanaged server.
+Learn how to install and configure SSH two-factor authentication on a server, as well as configure a mobile device authenticator app to work with it.

 You may receive a warning message about a remote host's key when you try to connect using SSH.
-This article describes how to resolve this issue.
+This article describes how to resolve this issue on Microsoft Windows, Mac OS X, and Linux.

 If you experience problems with SSH connectivity, you may have to adjust some settings in your SSH client to keep connections alive.
-This article shows you how.
+This article shows you how to do so, on Microsoft Windows, Mac OS X, and Linux.

 You may receive an "output truncated" message when you try to list files or directories using an FTP client.
-This article describes how to resolve this issue.
+This article describes why this issue may occur and how to resolve this issue.

 FTP accounts may not work after you upgrade your FileZilla client to version 3.10.
 This article describes how to resolve the problem.